-The pH of Portland's drinking water typically ranges between 7.5 and 8.5.
+The pH of West Slope's drinking water typically ranges between 8.0 and 9.0, usually measuring at 8.5.

 How can I get my water tested for lead?

 For free lead-in-water testing, contact the LeadLine at leadline.org or 503-988-4000.
 For other testing, you can pay a private laboratory to test your tap water.
 Not all labs are accredited to test for all contaminants.
 For information about accredited labs, contact the Oregon Health Authority at ORELAP.Info@state.or.us or 503-693-4100.